sholladay/hapi-doorkeeper/README.md

 ## Why?

- - User auth is a very common need.
+ - User auth is a necessity for most apps and websites.
- - User auth is a major source of security problems.
+ - User auth is difficult to do correctly on your own.
  - Secure systems should be easy to set up and use.
  - Comes with built-in login and logout routes.